Are you considering taking a loan or seeking any other form of financing?

-It’s important to understand exactly what a FICO score means when you are considering taking a loan or seeking any other form of financing.
-By reading this post, you’ll find out the importance of a FICO score, its benefits and ways to increase your credit score range.
+If so, it’s essential to understand precisely what a FICO score means.
+By reading this post, you’ll find out the importance of a FICO score, its benefits, and ways to increase your credit score range.

 What is a FICO score?

-FICO stands for Fair Isaac Corporation.
-Bill and Earl Isaac founded this company which established a credit score model.
-The FICO score is a number that ranges from 300 to 850 and represents how creditworthy you are to potential lenders as shown in the graph below.
-Most people also refer to the FICO score as simply “credit score”.
+What once was the Fair Isaac Corporation is now called just FICO.
+Bill and Earl Isaac founded this company, which established a credit score model.
+The FICO score is a number that ranges from 300 to 850 and represents how creditworthy you are to potential lenders.

 At first sight, you can see the importance of having the highest FICO score possible.
 It opens the door to financial possibilities that are otherwise unattainable.